 The payment method is expired, and these orders are not sent for placement.
 Customers are sent the Order Not Placed - CC Warning email.

-Ordergroove has attempted to process the payment four times, and all four were rejected by the payment method's issuing bank.
+Ordergroove has attempted to process the payment up to three times, and the final placement was rejected by the payment method's issuing bank.
 Customers are sent the Order Not Placed - CC Issue email.

 520 Rejected: Order attempted to place unsuccessfully three times with a generic error response code of 999

-Ordergroove sent the order for placement three times but received an error we couldn't understand, 999 Generic Error Response, all three times.
+Ordergroove sent the order for placement three times but received an error that doesn't neatly fit into any other error codes, the 999 Generic Error Response, all three times.
 999 error codes are a catch-all, it's a default generic error code.